-DISCLAIMER - the book and some readings can use incorrect/ou-of-date terms and definitions.
-Human sexuality is continually evolving and we will try to point out discrepancies between the text and current, more accurate information.
-Professional writing can still make errors.
+DISCLAIMER - the book and some readings can be out-of-date regarding correct gender and orientation terms and definitions.
+Human sexuality is continually evolving and professional writing can still make errors that are not always sensitive to gender and LGBTQ+ identities.